FarronF/limerick-council-meetings/meetings/2016/03/11-Monthly Meeting of Municipal District of Cappamore-Kilmallock/Minutes of Adjourned Meeting - Municipal District of Cappamore-Kilmallock - 25th February 2016.md

 factors associated with any proposed change on such a heavily trafficked road

-are being given careful consideration by the Consultants, both with regard to--- 5
+are being given careful consideration by the Consultants, both with regard to
+---
+5

 feasibility and impact on the operation and safety of the junction.
 Following